khazziro/vremio/README.md

 ## Features
 - Search for a city and get current weather information
 - Displays temperature, humidity, wind speed, and weather description
-- Uses TailWindCSS for styling
-- Built with ReactJS and uses Axios for fetching data
-- Bundled with Vite for faster development and build times
-- Uses Yarn Package Manager for dependency management

 ## How to Use
 - Clone the repository and navigate to the project directory.
 - Install dependencies by running `yarn install` in the terminal.